 Climb On Board Folks and Don’t Be Slow!

-The Skally Line’s main line-up is Fred Keller (mandolins), Mike Chew (banjo and guitar), and Eric Paulson (bass), but because we play all sorts of different shows–from teaching in schools to barn dances to everything in between–we have a group of folks we call to help out!
+The Skally Line’s main line-up is Fred Keller (mandolins) and Tim Cheesebrow (guitar, penny whistles), but because we play all sorts of different shows–from teaching in schools to barn dances to everything in between–we have a group of folks we call to help out!